-Parents and teachers providing a Christian education often focus on Palm Sunday for children.
+Parents and teachers providing a Christian education often focus on the Palm Sunday story for kids.
 Palm Sunday is an essential part of the crucifixion and resurrection of Christ, and activities that help children better understand the story is an essential part of early Christian education.

 As children learn the story of Jesus, Palm Sunday is an important component of the story that you can reinforce each year.
 It falls on the Sunday before Easter, and most churches offer special Palm Sunday services as part of Holy Week.